 Group Work Gone Right: Setting Students up for Success from the Beginning

 Patrice published Successful Group Work with us after seeing too many group projects fail.
 The problem is that we assume students are just naturally good at group work, but they aren’t.
-So she’s written a book of 13 activities that you can do to teach teamwork skills.
+So she’s written a book of 13 activities that teach teamwork skills.
 These are great activities to weave into your beginning of the year plans.
 Start class off with these simple, mostly low-prep, activities and help students be successful at group work.
 Take a look at some sample activities in her article on MiddleWeb on avoiding the pitfalls of group work and learn more about why she wrote the book in this interview with Patrice in HLT Magazine.

 Question: How Can I Incorporate Reflection into my Teaching?